anbox-cloud/discourse-docs/howto/container/access.md

 +----------------------+---------------+---------+---------+------+---------------+-------------------------------------------------------+
 ```

-The endpoint of the ADB service exposed from the running container is available at 10.226.4.200:10000 on the public network.
+The endpoint of the ADB service exposed from the running instance is available at 10.226.4.200:10000 on the public network.

 [note type="caution" status="Warning"]Exposing the ADB service over the public internet brings security risks from having plain text data intercepted by third parties.
 It's always preferable to run scrcpy [through an encrypted SSH tunnel](#ssh-tunnel) if possible.[/note]

 ### Run scrcpy

-Before running scrcpy to connect the running container remotely, establish the connection between your host and the container through the exposed ADB service via TCP/IP:
+Before running scrcpy to connect the running instance remotely, establish the connection between your host and the instance through the exposed ADB service via TCP/IP:

     adb connect 10.226.4.200:10000